pism/pism/doc/sphinx/pism_forcing.rst

 In PISM there are two methods for computing the number of positive degree days.
 The first computes only the expected value, by the method described in [CalovGreve05]_.
 This is the default when a PDD is chosen (i.e. option ``-surface pdd``).
 The second is a Monte Carlo simulation of the white noise itself, chosen by adding the option :opt:`pdd_rand`.
 This Monte Carlo simulation adds the same daily variation at every point, though the seasonal cycle is (generally) location dependent.
 If repeatable randomness is desired use :opt:`pdd_rand_repeatable` instead of ``-pdd_rand``.

-By default, the computation summarized in Figure :ref:`fig-pdd-model` is performed every week.
+By default, the computation summarized in Figure :numref:`fig-pdd-model` is performed every week.
 (This frequency is controlled by the :config:`pdd_max_evals_per_year` parameter.)
 To compute mass balance during each week-long time-step, PISM keeps track of the current snow depth (using units of ice-equivalent thickness).
 This is necessary to determine if melt should be computed using the degree day factor for snow (:config:`pdd_factor_snow`) or the corresponding factor for ice (:config:`pdd_factor_ice`).

-A fraction of the melt controlled by the configuration parameter :config:`pdd_refreeze` (:math:`\theta_{\text{refreeze}}` in Figure :ref:`fig-pdd-model`, default: :math:`0.6`) refreezes.
+A fraction of the melt controlled by the configuration parameter :config:`pdd_refreeze` (:math:`\theta_{\text{refreeze}}` in Figure :numref:`fig-pdd-model`, default: :math:`0.6`) refreezes.
 The user can select whether melted ice should be allowed to refreeze using the :config:`pdd_refreeze_ice_melt` configuration flag.

 Since PISM does not have a principled firn model, the snow depth is set to zero at the beginning of the balance year.
 See :config:`pdd_balance_year_start_day`.
 Default is :math:`274`, corresponding to October 1:math:`^{\text{st}}`.